 Students can apply to transfer to UNI from any recognized U.S. or foreign post-secondary institution.

 - Transfer courses will be evaluated on a course-by-course basis except in cases of U.S. and international schools with already-established articulation agreements with UNI.
 A comprehensive listing of these institutions can be found at cgi.access.uni.edu

 - A maximum of 65 semester hours of transfer credit will be accepted from a two-year college.
 Credit from four-year colleges and universities is not limited.
 There is no minimum number of credits needed to transfer.

 - Students with less than 24 semester hours of acceptable transfer credit will be considered for admission on the basis of their high school records and college work.

 - Transfer credit can only be awarded on the basis of detailed course descriptions (syllabi) in English.
 A Degree Audit, with transfer credit results, will be sent to students as soon as the evaluation is complete.

-- Upon receipt of application for admission, transcripts, and course descriptions, an evaluation will be completed of all work.
+- Upon receipt of the application for admission, transcripts, and course descriptions, an evaluation will be completed of all work.
 Academic departments will be consulted on major credit.

-- Final credit will not appear on a student’s record until the final official transcript is received from the issuing institution.
+- Final credit will not appear on a student’s record until the final, official transcript is received from the issuing institution.